-Warner Music Group Increases Its A/B Testing Velocity By 3X
+Warner Music Group Increased Its A/B Testing Velocity Using VWO

 VWO spoke to Brandon Gentry, Director of User Experience at Warner Music Group (WMG), and his team, which is responsible for managing websites of the artists that WMG represents.
 Over the course of 18 months, the UX team at WMG developed a robust framework for deploying websites that are fine-tuned for conversions and user acquisition.